funvill/funvill.github.io/_posts/2010-10-25-wishing-well.md

 ---
-title: Wishing Well
+title: "Wishing Well"
 date: 2010-10-25 19:31:00
+categories:
+- Dice
-categories: Dice Games
+- Games
+slug: wishing-well

 ---

 Wishing Well is a dice game also known as Help Your Neighbor.

 <strong>What you Need to Play</strong>